Author Archives: JRoth

 But in the declaration of their shunned training do I also detect the presence of ego? (*note 2: I fully realize trying to detect and eliminate one’s ego is akin to a dog chasing its tail, but here I go, circling and barking anyway…)

-Yes, some ego is sure be present wherever musicians gather, but from my experience, the more a fellow musician allows their ego to get involved, the less likely we are to meet in the music.
+Yes, some ego is sure to be present wherever musicians gather, but from my experience, the more a fellow musician allows their ego to get involved, the less likely we are to meet in the music.

 So, if you’ve been classically trained, great.
 If you haven’t, great.
 The question is: can you get outside (or inside) yourself enough to meet me (or anyone else) in the music?